 As you can see, the text and code in this slide are easy to read, even from far away using a dark background.
 This slide text is 32 points and the code is 20 points.

 For a very long time, I have been urging companies I work for to think about their color-blind users when choosing colors and icons.
 I’m not aware that any of them did this.
 I don’t think they realize that this could affect thousands to millions of users… I don’t consider that a small group.

 Microsoft does have some suggestions on how to make apps easier to use for all people with accessibility issues in this post Accessibility Best Practices.
 If you work on the user experience part of apps, I recommend reading this post along with others, before the app is released!

-I asked a friend of mine, Mark Miller, who I have known for a long time and has spoken at my user group many times about this subject, he stated “Positive polarity (black text on white background) is better than negative polarity, essentially proven with evidence presented in my Science of Great UI course(sgui.com)”.
+I asked a friend of mine, Mark Miller, who I have known for a long time and has spoken at my user group many times about this subject, and he stated “Positive polarity (black text on white background) is better than negative polarity, essentially proven with the evidence presented in my Science of Great UI course(sgui.com)”.

-If presenting code, please use the default theme, like the one in Visual Studio and increase your font size to a minimum of 14, ideally 16 points.
+If presenting code, please use the default theme, like the one in Visual Studio, and increase your font size to a minimum of 14, ideally 16 points.
 That way I don’t have to leave or start checking my cellphone once you get to presenting code.

 I hope you will make a comment below.